We offer a range of materials and construction techniques.

 Some of our reptile leathers have been on hand for years and are collected where possible.

 What is the difference between the leathers you mention on your website?

 Bovine leather is the standard leather we use for our accessories and boots.
-It doesn’t have as smooth a grain as the others however nor come to as high a shine.
-It is robust however as long as it is maintained regularly with creamy-based conditioners and waxes to keep the leather nourished as vegetable-tanned leathers should not be left to dry out or they can crack.
+It doesn’t have as smooth a grain as our other leathers nor come to as high a shine.
+It is however a robust choice as long as it is maintained regularly with creamy-based conditioners and waxes to keep the leather nourished as vegetable-tanned leathers should not be left to dry out or they can crack.

 Baby calf leather is like the cashmere of leather.
-It is very fine and delicate and is an ideal choice for high gloss potential and formal occasions.
-It does however require the highest maintenance and should not be worn as an everyday shoe.
+It is the most beautiful, is very fine and delicate and is an ideal choice for high gloss potential and formal occasions.
+It does however require the highest maintenance (regular care of the upper leather) and should not be worn as an everyday shoe.